Cost-Center/unity-sdk/README.md

 ## How to use
  - Select `GameObject/Cost Center/Create Manager`  from Unity menu
  - A new manager game object will be added to current `Scene`
- - Select new game object, click `Add Attribution` in CCServices/Add Services
+ - Select new game object, click `Add Attribution` in CCServices

 ## License
 -   ExtraLabs